 OR WAIT null SECS

-Maria Kirsch points to three key objectives in building effective patient support programs
+Three key objectives in building effective support programs

 And it starts with establishing the right objectives for programs and embracing innovation.

-And third, adherence.
+Adherence.
 Once patients have access to affordable therapies, how can we help them stay on them?
-Effective programs do this through caring, experienced staff that can help answer their question at the touch of a chat or call on the phone, but also through data-driven digital reminders that meet patients where they are.
-Whether they prefer email, text, or a phone call reminder, technology and innovation based on both patient preference and clinical data like when patients should take their next dosage should be carefully developed together to drive program success.
+Effective programs do this through caring, experienced staff that can help answer their questions at the touch of a chat or call on the phone, but also through data-driven digital reminders that meet patients where they are.
+Whether they prefer email, text, or a phone call reminder, technology and innovation based on both patient preference and clinical data—like when patients should take their next dosage—should be carefully developed together to drive program success.

 When these three objectives are well orchestrated and connected using both high-tech and high-touch approaches, patients win.
 Today’s patients expect —and rightfully so—that their healthcare experience will mirror how they can order food or watch a movie.
 They have access to everything they need at the touch of a device to find the answers they need on their healthcare journey.